radian-software/straight.el/README.md

 While being able to make arbitrary changes to your packages is very powerful, it can also get tiring to keep track of the all those changes.
-For this reason, `straight.el` provides a suite of powerful commands to interactively perform bulk operations on your packages.
+For this reason, `straight.el` provides a suite of powerful interactive workflows to perform bulk operations on your packages.

 * To restore each package to its canonical state (a clean working directory with the main branch checked out, and the remotes set